osmandapp/web/main/docs/user/plugins/online-map.md

 Select the area you need to download, click on the Preload area, then set the smallest and the largest zoom levels you want to display and download the tiles.
 For <b>Android version</b> you can copy them to your phone's <i>osmand/tiles/*tile type*</i> folder.
 You'll also need to open the <i>Configure map-.
 Overlay map</i> and choose OsmAnd online tiles.

 For <b>iOS version</b> you can choose SQ Lite file in your phone (any messenger or dropbox), OsmAnd will suggest to add it.
-You'll also need to open <i>Map-> Overlay / Underlay or Map type</i> and choose new map source.
+You'll also need to open <i>Map → Overlay / Underlay or Map type</i> and choose new map source.

 How to add SQ Lite file in Android and iOS version of OsmAnd you can read in <a href="https://anygis.ru/Web/Html/Osmand_en"><b>Anygis project</b></a>.